“Lads, it’s Tottenham.” And that was it. Brilliant.”

 However, fortunes have since changed for both clubs.
 Manchester United have fallen from their perch at the top and now are desperately trying to keep up with the Premier League leaders under Jose Mourinho.
 Whereas, Spurs have excelled to become one of the Premier League’s leading sides under Mauricio Pochettino, playing a lavish brand of attacking football.

 Manchester United and Tottenham Hotspur have played out some classics over the years.
 Both clubs share a proud tradition and have established their own identity in English football.
 However, both teams will meet for the 49th time at Old Trafford with both teams desperate for a victory to close the gap on their Premier League rivals.
-Fans wanting to buy tickets for the match can do it here at Footballticketpad.

 Looking back at the previous encounters, it is Manchester United who often come out on top.
 The Red Devils have emerged the victors on 31 occasions, with eleven draws.